surma/importalias/README.md

-ImportAlias is a webservice to manage [vanity remote import paths][1] as offerd by the `go` tool of the [Go programming language][2].
+GImportAlias is a webservice to manage [vanity remote import paths][1] as offerd by the `go` tool of the [Go programming language][2].
 Its aim is to keep the necessary effort to maintain your aliases to a minimum.